defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression that refers to an object (like a card, button or field) that WyldCard interprets in whichever way is most meaningful to the context of its usage.
+A _factor_ is an expression that refers to a part (like a card, button or field) that WyldCard interprets in whichever way is most meaningful in the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or background.
-But if you say `go to cd field 1`, WyldCard will assume that you mean that it should go wherever the text of card field 1 refers.
-If no such `field 1` exists, or if the text of that field doesn't refer to a card (such as, `next card`) then WyldCard will produce an error.
+But if you say `go to cd field 1`, WyldCard will assume that you mean that it should go wherever the text of `card field 1` refers.
+If there is no such field, or if the text of that field doesn't refer to a navigable destination (such as, `card 1`, `stack "My other stack"`, or `any card in the first background of this stack`) then WyldCard will produce an error.

 #### How factors work in WyldCard

-When a HyperTalk command expects an expression conforming to a specific object type (like a button), it uses this algorithm to interpret the factor:
+When a HyperTalk command expects an argument conforming to a specific object type (like a button), it uses this algorithm to determine how to interpret the factor:

-1. If the expression is a _grouped expression_ (that is, it has parentheses around it) then the group is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
+1. If the argument expression is a _grouped expression_ (that is, it has parentheses around it) then the expression inside the parens is evaluated and the resulting value is re-interpreted as a HyperTalk expression.
 If the re-interpreted expression refers to an object of the expected type, then that object becomes the argument to the command.
-For example, if `card field 1` contains the text `card button 1`, then the command `hide (card field 1)` has the effect of hiding `card button 1`, not `card field 1`.
+For example, consider a card in which `card field 1` contains the text `card button 1`.
+On this card, the command `hide card field 1` has the effect of hiding the first card field, but, the command `hide (card field 1)` hides the button `card button 1`, not the field.

 2. If the expression is an _object literal_ referring directly to the expected object type, then the literal value is used as the argument to the command.
-In the previous example, removing the parentheses from the command causes the field itself—and not the button—to be hidden (because `card field 1` is an object literal in `hide card field 1`).
+In the previous example, removing the parentheses from the command causes the field itself to be hidden (because `card field 1` is an object literal in the command `hide card field 1`).

-3. Finally, if none of the previous attempts produce a usable argument, then, following the same process described in the first step, the expression is evaluated, and the resulting value is then re-interpreted as a HyperTalk expression.
-If the re-interpreted expression refers to an object of the expected type, then that object is assumed to be the argument to the command.
+3. Finally, if the previous attempts don't produce a usable argument, then the expression is evaluated, and the text of result is re-interpreted as a HyperTalk expression.

 ### Constants and literals